xiaodongliang/forgeviewer_embed_in_powerbi_report/README.md

 3. Ensure to [create an SSL certificate](https://docs.microsoft.com/en-us/power-bi/developer/visuals/create-ssl-certificate)

-3. Switch to the project [forgePowerbiView](./forgePowerbiView).
+4. Switch to the project [forgePowerbiView](./forgePowerbiView).
 Install the packages.

-4. Two more functions of new version of Forge Viewer have not defined in the latest version of @types/forge-viewer.
-Manually append them in the code below. you can  replace the default ts file by [upated-forge-viewer-index.d.ts](./upated-forge-viewer-index.d.ts)
+5. Two functions of new version of Forge Viewer were not defined in the old version of @types/forge-viewer (< v7.10).
+If you are working with the old @types/forge-viewer, please manually append them in the code below. you can also replace the default ts file by [upated-forge-viewer-index.d.ts](./upated-forge-viewer-index.d.ts)

         ```node_modules/@types/forge-viewer/index.d.ts```

+If you work with latest version of @types/forge-viewer (say v7.31.0), the step of #5 is not required.

-4. Prepare 2legged token for loading model in Forge Viewer
+6. Prepare 2legged token for loading model in Forge Viewer

     a.
 Manually generate a token by other tool.
 Input token and URN to the file [visual.ts line 11](/forgePowerbiView/src/visual.ts#L11)